beginning of content

 While using fake tanning cream isn't harmful to your skin, it offers no protection from UV radiation.
 You still need to protect yourself from the sun.

-Most Australians will get enough vitamin D even with sun protection at UV level 3 or above.
-Babies and children should be protected from the sun, since they are particularly vulnerable to UV radiation harm.
+Babies and children should be protected from the sun, since they are particularly vulnerable to harm from UV radiation.

-If the UV level is below 3, you should spend some time outside in the middle of the day to help your body produce enough vitamin D.
+If you have darker skin, you are likely to have a low chance of getting skin cancer but a higher chance of vitamin D deficiency.
+You should spend some time outside in the middle of the day to help your body produce enough vitamin D.

 Some people are at a higher risk of vitamin D deficiency:

-If you are at risk of vitamin D deficiency, it’s a good idea to discuss this with your doctor, who may recommend a supplement.
+If you are at risk of vitamin D deficiency or cannot spend time outside, talk to your doctor.
+They may recommend taking a supplement.

 Resources and support

 It can be a shock to find out you have skin cancer.
-If you feel anxious, frustrated or upset about how skin cancer may be affecting your life, talk to your doctor or a friend you trust for support.
+Talk to your doctor or a friend or family member for emotional support.

 Check your symptoms Find a health service